luvcola/DemoKin_DDD/README.md

 ![](README_files/figure-gfm/unnamed-chunk-14-1.png)<!-- -->

-> Note: we are working in a time invariant framework.
-You can think if
+> Note that we are working in a time invariant framework.
+You can think
-> the results as analogous to life expectancy: expected years of life
+> of the results as analogous to life expectancy (i.e., expected years
-> for a synthetic cohort experiencing observed period mortality rates.
+> of life for a synthetic cohort experiencing a given set of period
+> mortality rates).

 ### Family size